NuevoFoundation/workshops/content/english/java-basics/activity-4.md

 The teacher asks them to find the <b>sum of 1, 2, 3, ...., 100</b>.
 That is what is <b>1 + 2 + 3 + 4 ... + 99 + 100</b>?

-While we can plug this in to a calculator, but that is gonna take a while.
-Thankfully, in Java, you can eaily calculate this in 3 lines with the help of a <b>for loop</b> or <b>while loop</b>.
+While we can plug this in to a calculator, that is gonna take a while.
+Thankfully, in Java, you can easily calculate this in 3 lines with the help of a <b>for loop</b> or <b>while loop</b>.

 {{% notice note %}}
 <b>For loop</b> and <b>While loop</b> are control structures in Java that allow you to execute blocks of code multiples times.

-#### While Statement
+#### While Loop
 ```
 while(boolean expression){
     statement(s)